 Ecclestone: It feels as though the vultures are circling 28 April, 2014 Bernie Ecclestone arrives in Munich for his trial Troubles continue to mount for beleaguered Formula 1 boss Bernie Ecclestone.
 According to Formula 1 business journalist Christian Sylt in the Telegraph, court papers in Munich show that, since the Formula 1 chief executive divorced from his wife Slavica, she has paid him an incredible $100 million per year.
 “The duration of the payments from the divorce decree is not known,” the indictment confirmed.
 Apart from demonstrating the 83-year-old’s incredible wealth and income, the news could tie in with other reports of a ‘secret’ deal with the British tax office.
 BBC current affairs programme Panorama claims that HM Revenue and Customs ended a long investigation into Ecclestone’s tax affairs when the Formula 1 supremo reached a $17 million settlement.
 Slavica Ecclestone with Gerhard Gribkowsky on the Monza grid ahead of the 2005 Italian GP Ecclestone has claimed that he paid the alleged $44 million bribe to jailed Gerhard Gribkowsky not to affect the sale of the sport, but to stop the ex-banker from revealing details about his tax affairs to British authorities.
 Ecclestone told the Times: “It feels as though the vultures are circling.
 The trouble is that vultures are usually around for dead people and I am very much alive.”
 He insists there is nothing sinister about his British tax affairs.
 “I could control the business from anywhere I like,” said Ecclestone.
 “I could go to Monaco or Switzerland and still run Formula 1 quite happily.
 I don’t.”
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.